Kim Nam-il: Managerial career

 Kim started his career as a coach at Jiangsu Suning in 2016.
 He joined the South Korea's coaching staff for the 2018 FIFA World Cup in Russia.
 After the World Cup, he joined Jeonnam Dragons as a coach.

 On 23 December 2019, Kim was appointed as the manager of Seongnam FC.

 Personal life

 Kim is the youngest of the three brothers in his family, and is a close friend of Lee Kwan-woo and Lee Dong-gook.

-Since 2006, there had been rumours about his relationship with anchorwoman Kim Bo-min eventually leading to the possibility of his marriage.
-The question was raised once again when a netizen posted a picture of a woman who he claimed was Kim Bo-min at Suwon World Cup Stadium.
-The woman was wearing a hat and a light green scarf that covered about half of her face.
-Both Kim Bo-min and Kim Nam-il neither confirmed nor denied the allegation.
-In an interview with a women's magazine, the footballer's parents have stated that they have heard from their son that they are romantically involved, but did not hear about marriage.
-In June 2007, the couple secretly became engaged and revealed that they had met three years ago.
-They are married and are having a son.
+During his playing career, Kim was known for being extremely private about his personal life.
+He had kept his relationship and engagement to KBS anchorwoman Kim Bo-min a secret until intense speculation, which involved the media interviewing his own parents, eventually led to them confirming the rumors and revealing that they had been dating for three years.
+The couple legally registered their marriage in June 2007 and had a private ceremony at a hotel that December.
+Their son was born in 2008.